 Nobel Peace Prize 2014

-The Norwegian Nobel Committee has decided that the Nobel Peace Prize for 2012 is to be awarded to Kailash Satyarthi and Malala Yousafzay for their struggle against the suppression of children and young people and for the right of all children to education.
+The Norwegian Nobel Committee has decided that the Nobel Peace Prize for 2014 is to be awarded to Kailash Satyarthi and Malala Yousafzay for their struggle against the suppression of children and young people and for the right of all children to education.

 Read the announcement from the Norwegian Nobel Committee

 The laureate gives a press conference at the Norwegian Nobel Institute on 9 December at 1 pm.

 The Peace Prize Ceremony takes place in Oslo City Hall at 1 pm on 10 December, and is the highlight of the programme.
 During the award ceremony on 10 December, the laureate will deliver his or her Nobel Peace Lecture.
 Attendance by invitation only.

 There is a traditional torchlight parade in the evening of 10 December in honour of the laureate, who greets the parade from the balcony at Grand Hotel at 7 pm.

 The day after the award ceremony, on 11 December, the Peace Prize Concert in Oslo Spektrum rounds off proceedings, with Norwegian and international artists performing in honour of the laureate.

 The Nobel Peace Center displays information about the winners as well as focuses on the struggle between opposites.
 The Nobel Peace Prize laureate exhibition will have free entrance from 12 December until the end of the month.

 In 1895 Alfred Nobel drew up a will in which his wealth was to be devoted to the annual award of five prizes "to those who, during the preceding year, shall have conferred the greatest benefit on mankind".